redis-performance/go-ycsb/README.md

 ## Usage

-Mostly, we can start from the offical document [Running-a-Workload](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload).
+Mostly, we can start from the official document [Running-a-Workload](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload).

 ### Shell